tunein/engineering/software_bands.md

 * You help determine team goals, KPIs + projects necessary to deliver on those goals / measure KPIs.
 * You actively contribute to motivating & growing the team.
 You're asked to provide performance feedback + input on opportunities for individual growth.
 * You are a picture of responsibility + accountability - the organization depends on you.
+* You are the first line of defense for your project and are quick to respond to any issues brought to your attention.
 * You play a key role in hiring and promoting TuneIn as an employer.

 <a name="engineering-manager"></a>